Tuition, Fees & Deadlines

 How do I seek readmission to the University?

 If you were previously enrolled at SMU, but have not been enrolled for two or more regular terms (regular terms are fall and spring), or if you have been suspended, then you must be readmitted to SMU.
 To begin the readmission proces, you must complete the Readmission Application (PDF).

 When do I register?

-You may register during Academic Advising, Registration and Orientation (AARO).
-AARO sessions are available for both incoming first year students and transfer students at various times throughout the summer Contact the Office of New Student Programs at (214)768-4560 for detailed information.
+You may register during Academic Advising, Registration and Orientation (AARO), which you attend after you have applied and been admitted to SMU.
+AARO sessions are available for both incoming first year students and transfer students at various times throughout the summer.
+Contact the Office of New Student Orientation and Student Support for detailed information.

 How do I know what classes to take?

-Upon entering SMU, you will begin fulfilling two general sets of requirements necessary to graduate: the general education curriculum that all students must satisfy regardless of major, and the requirements specified by the major itself.
-First-year students are assigned to an academic adviser from Dedman College.
-Your adviser will work with you regarding selection of classes.
+Upon entering SMU, you will begin fulfilling two general sets of requirements necessary to graduate: the University Curriculum that all students must satisfy regardless of major, and the requirements specified by the major itself.
+First-year students are assigned to an academic advisor from Dedman College.
+Your advisor will work with you regarding selection of classes.

 When can I see my academic advisor?

 You are assigned a professional advisor at Academic Advising, Registration and Orientation (AARO) and are required to see him/her before registration each semester.
 You can also set up appointments on your own time throughout the semester.
 SMU provides students with a well-staffed, award-winning advising center of professional, full-time advisors.